 John is a writer based in Portsmouth in the United Kingdom who enjoys writing on a wide range of personal and professional interests.

-Who was the Duke of Buckingham?
+Who Was the Duke of Buckingham?

 George Villiers was born in 1592, the son of an undistinguished Leicestershire knight.
-He was trained from boyhood to attract the King’s favor at court.
+He was trained from boyhood to attract the King’s favor in court.
 As he matured, he had every quality likely to please James I: he was engaging, dashing, spirited, and reputedly an exceptionally handsome man.

-George was introduced to the Court in 1614 and was almost immediately rewarded with lands and honors.
+George was introduced to the court in 1614 and was almost immediately rewarded with lands and honors.
 He climbed the hierarchical ladder at court, successively becoming a Gentleman of the Bedchamber, Knight, Viscount, Lord Lieutenant of Buckinghamshire, Earl of Buckingham, Lord High Admiral of the Fleet and finally Duke.
 He was both high-handed and generous.
 He made friends easily, but his success attracted enemies.

 The young Prince Charles, at first jealous of the Duke, changed his opinion after a journey abroad when Villiers accompanied him on a voyage to court the Infanta of Spain in 1623.
-Although unsuccessful as far as the king was concerned, Buckingham was created Lord Warden of the Cinque Ports as a result of this voyage.
+Although unsuccessful as far as the king was concerned, Buckingham created Lord Warden of the Cinque Ports as a result of this voyage.

 Between 1623 and 1627, Buckingham was given a free hand by Charles to improve the effectiveness of the Navy, a national asset which had been neglected since the death of Elizabeth I. He improved, enlarged and repaired docks and storehouses in the dockyards.
 He increased the number of rope houses and encouraged rope makers to settle in England and teach others their craft.
 The captains of ships invited junior officers from other vessels on board and set up the first system of regular gunnery instruction in the Navy.

-Despite these improvements the expedition against Cadiz in 1625 was a disaster.
-In 1627 the expedition to relieve the Huguenots of La Rochelle with Buckingham in command was also a complete failure and Buckingham was becoming very unpopular with both his officers and his sailors.
+Despite these improvements, the expedition against Cadiz in 1625 was a disaster.
+In 1627, the expedition to relieve the Huguenots of La Rochelle with Buckingham in command was also a complete failure and Buckingham was becoming very unpopular with both his officers and his sailors.